AdobeDocs/experience-platform.en/help/query-service/data-distiller/derived-attributes/seamless-sql-flow.md

 ### Show additional table information associated with each table {#show-labels-for-tables}

-The `SHOW TABLES` command now displays an extra `labels` column to provide information on any labels associated with tables.
+Additional metadata is kept for profile enabled datasets.
+Use the `SHOW TABLES` command to display an extra `labels` column that provides information on any labels associated with tables.

 An example of this command's output can be seen below: